bigbeastmarketing/ClickBankURLRotator/README.txt

 By default every hop goes to the developers account.

 Use the config to change functionality of your site.
-Change $nickname to your clickbank nickname (the username you use to login to your site.
+Change $nickname to your clickbank nickname (the username you use to login to clickbank).
 Change $ga to your google analytics tracking id.

 Use the hop parameter to point to your nickname like so: